forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* FIX: The `force:source:*` commands now support the BotBlock metadata type.
+* FIX: The `force:source:*` commands now support these metadata types:

+   * BotBlock
+   * ClauseCatgConfiguration
+   * DisclosureType
+   * DisclosureDefinition
+   * DisclosureDefinitionVersion
+   * OmniSupervisorConfig

 * FIX: We've improved the error message thrown by the `force:source` commands when they encounter an invalid metadata type when parsing a manifest file, such as `package.xml`.
 (GitHub issue [#1187](https://github.com/forcedotcom/cli/issues/1187), SDR PR [#740](https://github.com/forcedotcom/source-deploy-retrieve/pull/740))